Accumulating Evidence for the Associated Production of a New Higgs Boson at the Large Hadron Collider: Analysis and Results

-Table~\ref{tab:yields} shows the extracted total cross section for the quasi-inclusive di-photon analysis, the limit on the total $4\ell$ cross section (not included in the signal analysis) and the fiducial cross sections for all other associate production channels.

-We define the signal yield as $Y = \epsilon \cdot \sigma_{S}\cdot L$, where $\sigma_{S}$ is the total or fiducial cross section, depending on the analysis, the (channel dependent) luminosity $L$ and the efficiency $\epsilon$, which parametrizes analysis-specific selection criteria and the geometric acceptance of the detector.
-Based on the efficiencies quoted in the different ATLAS and CMS analyses, we assume that the value of $\epsilon$ is on average 59\% for the di-photon channel and 24\% for the $Z\gamma$ channel.
-Therefore, $Y$ corresponds to the number of observed signal events in a given channel.
+Table~\ref{tab:yields} shows the extracted total cross-section for the (quasi-inclusive) di-photon analysis, the limit on the total $4\ell$ cross-section (not included in the signal analysis) and the fiducial cross sections (the cross section after including experimental cuts) for all other associated production channels.
+We define the signal yield as $Y = \epsilon \cdot \sigma_{S}\cdot L$, where $\sigma_{S}$ is the total or fiducial cross-section, depending on the analysis, the (channel dependent) luminosity $L$ and the efficiency $\epsilon$, which parametrizes analysis-specific selection criteria and the geometric acceptance of the detector.
+In Refs.~\cite{ATLAS:2020pvn,Sirunyan:2018tbk}, acceptance times efficiency is $\approx 30\%$.
+We can roughly estimate the acceptance to be $\approx 50\%$, corresponding to an efficiency of $\approx 60\%$, and therefore the total cross section to be $\approx 2$ times the fiducial one.

-The spectra of the channels in which the excesses are most significant are shown in Fig.~\ref{fig:invmass1} and the combination of all channels in Fig.~\ref{fig:invmass2}, excluding the $b\overline{b}$ channel due to the large resolution.
-Note that the background curves here do not exactly correspond to the SM hypothesis but rather to Eq.~(\ref{background}) in the combined fit to Eq.~(\ref{background}) and Eq.~(\ref{eq:DSCB}).
-For improved visualization, each plot combines the spectra from ATLAS and CMS (if available) for the same final states by using a signal over background ($N_{S}/N_{B}$) re-weighting, such that $N_{S}$ is the number of signal at the peak ($\pm 3\,$GeV) of the crystal-ball function and $N_B$ are the corresponding background events within this range.
+The spectra of the channels in which the excesses are most significant are shown in Fig.~\ref{fig:invmass1} and the combination of all channels in Fig.~\ref{fig:invmass2}, excluding the $b\overline{b}$ channel due insufficient resolution.
+Note that the background curves here do not exactly correspond to the SM hypothesis but rather to the background function of the combined fit to data (see appendix for fits showing both the original background obtained within the SM hypothesis and the refitted one including a NP resonance).
+For improved visualization, each plot combines the spectra from ATLAS and CMS (if available) for the same final states by using a signal over background ($N_{S}/N_{B}$) re-weighting, such that $N_{S}$ is the number of signal at the peak ($\pm 3\,$GeV) of the Crystal Ball function used to model the resonance and $N_B$ are the corresponding background events within this range.\footnote{The combination includes a rescaling of the luminosity and adjusting the efficiencies as well as the resolutions for ATLAS and CMS in case analyses of the same final state.
+This information is available in papers from both collaborations.}